National Egg Coordination Committee: History

-The Indian poultry industry suffered a series of crises in the early 1980s, since the selling price had dropped below production costs.
-Many poultry farmers shut down operations due to heavy losses.
-A group of farmers motivated by B. V. Rao and Jagapati Rao traveled across the country organizing over 300 meetings with groups, individuals, and traders.
-Their objective was to unite poultry farmers from all over India.
-In May 1982, the NECC was formally registered as a trust under the Indian Societies Registration Act and on May 14, 1982, the NECC started declaring egg prices.
+The Indian poultry industry suffered a series of crises in the early 1980s, due to the sale price dropping below production costs.
+Many poultry farmers shut down operations due to heavy financial losses.
+A group of farmers traveled across the country organizing over 300 meetings with groups, individuals, and traders with the objective of uniting poultry farmers from all over India.
+In May 1982, the NECC was formally registered as a trust under the Indian Societies Registration Act and, on 14 May 1982, the NECC started setting egg prices.